Kunal19xx/Telegram-Channel_ID-Based-Scraper/README.md

 ### Options

 * `--telegram-channel` Specifies Telegram Channel to download data from.
+* `--telegram-channel-id` Specifies Telegram Channel ID to download data from.
 * `--batch-file` File containing Telegram Channels to download data from, one channel per line.
 * `--limit-download-to-channel-metadata` Will collect channels metadata only, not channel's messages. (default = False)
 * `--output, -o` Specifies a folder to save collected data.
 If not given, script will generate a default folder called `./output/data`